 Provides a thorough foundation for the study of classical mythology; explores common myth themes through guided research and projects in world myth; analyzes myth through a variety of theoretical perspectives.
 Focuses on lecture, discussion, written and oral presentations, myth analysis, exams, and papers.

 Introduces students to the basic literary elements of writing short fiction, drama, creative non-fiction, poetry, or combinations of these.
 Uses readings from a wide range of contemporary authors, guest speakers, workshops, and student writing to enhance the techniques and aesthetics of creative writing.
-Lab access fee of $7 for computers applies.

 Introduces students to the basic literary elements of writing short fiction, drama, creative nonfiction, poetry, or combinations of these.
 Uses readings from a wide range of contemporary authors, guest speakers, workshops, and student writing to enhance the techniques and aesthetics of creative writing.
 Smaller class size to facilitate increased student interaction and inquiry.
-Lab access fee of $7 for computers applies.

 For General Education students and English majors.
 Introduces several Shakespeare plays with particular attention to analysis and critical review of Shakespeare's works.
 Teaches comprehension of Shakespeare's works and their continued cultural stature.
 Explores aspects of dramatic performance and a selection of Shakespeare's poetry.
 May include discussion, lectures, films, papers, examinations, and attending or performing in plays or scenes from plays.
 Completers should be able to interpret Shakespearean literature and explain the relationship of Shakespeare's works to the world of today.